aki77/vscode-claude-log-navigator/README.md

 - **Automatic Project Detection**: Automatically detects Claude projects in your workspace and loads corresponding log files
 - **Conversation History**: Browse all your Claude conversation sessions with timestamps and summaries
 - **Message Details**: View detailed message content with syntax highlighting and structured display
+- **Search Functionality**: Search through messages with search history and direct navigation to results in the tree view
 - **Usage Analytics**: Track token usage and cost information for each conversation
 - **Date Filtering**: Filter conversations by date ranges (today, yesterday, this week, this month, or custom range)
 - **Cost Calculation**: Automatic cost calculation based on model usage and service tiers